 Filed under commentary, education, humor, Paffooney, teaching, writing, writing teacher

-Tagged as education, essay, essay writing, essays, foolish ideas, How to write an essay, humor, memoir, Mickian essays, teaching writing, teaching writing with humor, writing
+Tagged as academic-writing, education, essay, essay writing, essays, foolish ideas, How to write an essay, humor, memoir, Mickian essays, teaching writing, teaching writing with humor, writing